 Frequently Asked Questions About Digestive Diseases

-8. What Is Hepatitis and How Can It be Prevented?
+8. What Is Hepatitis and How Can I Prevent It?

-Hepatitis is a virus that causes inflammation of the liver.
-It can be either acute (lasting less than six months) or chronic (lasting more than six months).
-Several viruses are known to cause hepatitis, including hepatitis A, B, and C.
+Hepatitis is a virus that inflames the liver.
+It can be either acute (lasting less than 6 months) or chronic (lasting more than 6 months).
+There are several viruses that cause it, including hepatitis A, B, and C.

-- Get the vaccines for hepatitis A and hepatitis B (there is currently no vaccine available for hepatitis C).
+- Get the vaccines for hepatitis A and hepatitis B. (Right now there’s no vaccine for hepatitis C.)

 - Use a latex condom during sex.

 - Don't share needles or take illegal drugs.

 - Practice good personal hygiene, such as thorough hand-washing.

 - Don't use an infected person's personal items, such as razors or toothbrushes.

 - Be careful when you get any tattoos or body piercings.
 Choose licensed shops that clean equipment properly.

 - Protect yourself when you travel to areas of the world with poor sanitation.
 Get your hepatitis A shot before you go.